RAF Netheravon, Wiltshire

 Officers Mess.

-Married officers living in double room.
+Married officers living-in, double room.

 RAF Netheravon, Wiltshire